 Why Chem-Dry is a Great Franchise for Veterans

-According to research by the Commerce Department and Small Business Administration, 14 percent of veterans are successfully self-employed; the highest percentage of any identifiable group of Americans.
-So, veterans and entrepreneurship, in general, make for a good match.
+First, consider their desire to control their own professional and financial destiny.
+According to research by the Commerce Department and Small Business Administration, 14 percent of veterans are successfully self-employed — the highest percentage of any identifiable group of Americans.

 Who makes a good Chem-Dry franchise owner?